 - Hunched back

-If you experience any of these symptoms, and you feel your pain is due to facet hypertrophy, speak with your healthcare provider.
-He or she can determine what is causing your discomfort and can recommend treatment options like non-prescription medications, proper exercises, posture tips and osteopathic manipulations.
-You can also learn other treatment tips by visiting our facet disease treatments page.
+If you experience any of these symptoms, and you feel they may be attributable to facet hypertrophy, speak with your health care provider.
+He or she can determine the cause of your discomfort and recommend treatment options, such as non-prescription medications, exercises, posture changes and osteopathic manipulations.
+You can also learn other treatment options by visiting our facet disease treatments page.

-There are times, however, that patients diagnosed with facet hypertrophy need more relief than standard treatment provides.
-Thankfully, there is another option available!
-Laser Spine Institute offers outpatient, minimally invasive procedures that provide a quicker recuperation time than other treatments like open-back surgery.
-For a free CT scan or MRI review and to learn more information about our facilities, contact us today.
+There are times, however, that patients who are diagnosed with facet hypertrophy require more relief than standard treatments provide.
+Another option is available at Laser Spine Institute, where we offer outpatient, minimally invasive procedures that provide a quicker recuperation time than other treatments like traditional open back surgery.
+For a free review of your CT scan or MRI and to receive more information about our facilities, contact us today.